-It is also important to be aware that behaviour that is detrimental to the 'good order and management of the school' that occurs out of the school grounds and hours can result in follow-up by the Principal and result in consequence e.g. on the way to or from school or online bullying.
+It is also important to be aware that behaviour that is detrimental to the 'good order and management of the school' that occurs out of the school grounds and hours can result in follow-up by the Principal and result in consequences. (e.g. bullying on the way to or from school or online bullying.)

-HOMEWORK POLICY
+HOMEWORK EXPECTATIONS